Reuben Kadish: Cooper Union period

-In 1977, Kadish led a group of students in completing the restoration of the historic Foundation Building at Cooper Union, casting missing and broken pieces of the cast-iron lamps and capitals in the shop's foundry, saving the school approximately $40,000.
+In 1977, Kadish led a group of students in restoring the historic Cooper Union Foundation Building, casting replacement pieces for damaged cast-iron lamps and capitals in the school's foundry, saving the institution approximately $40,000 in restoration costs.

-Kadish created an impressive oeuvre of deeply scored terra cotta and bronze sculpture that was viscerally reflective of his Abstract Expressionist roots and hammered out a respectable exhibition career.
-It included stints with the Elaine Poindexter Gallery and Grace Borgenicht Gallery as well as two retrospective exhibitions at the Artists' Choice Museum in SoHo (1985) and the New Jersey State Museum (1990).
+Kadish's terra cotta and bronze sculptures were exhibited at the Elaine Poindexter Gallery and the Grace Borgenicht Gallery, as well as in two retrospective exhibitions: one at the Artists' Choice Museum in SoHo in 1985 and another at the New Jersey State Museum in 1990.